Description of Indicator

 How is the region performing?

-As of 2022, 88.3 percent of Lackawanna County’s housing units were occupied.
-The occupancy rate increased slightly by 0.3 percent from 2022 to 2023, but this rate has decreased since 1990.
-Similarly, 88.4 percent of Luzerne County housing units were occupied as of 2022, and that rate increased by 0.5 percent from 2022 to 2023.
+As of 2024, 88.1 percent of Lackawanna County’s housing units were occupied decreasing slightly from the prior year and this rate has decreased since 1990.
+In Luzerne County, 89.3 percent of housing units were occupied showing a slight increase over the prior year.
 This rate has also decreased since 1990.